ServiceNow Frequently Asked Questions

 - Input the ID values into the respective fields in the ServiceNow object (assignment group or Configuration Item).

 What fields are sent to PagerDuty when provisioning a user?

 - Display value (i.e., full name)

 - Phone numbers

-No, not at this time.
-You can integrate a single PagerDuty instance with multiple ServiceNow instances, but you cannot integrate multiple PagerDuty instances with a single ServiceNow instance.
+This integration supports integrating a single PagerDuty instance with multiple ServiceNow instances, however you cannot integrate multiple PagerDuty instances with a single ServiceNow instance.